rob-hayward/ProjectZer0/docs/current-work-brief.md

   const query = `
     MATCH (e:EvidenceNode)-[:EVIDENCE_FOR]->(parent)
-    WHERE e.id IN $nodeIds AND parent.id IN $nodeIds RETURN e.id as source, parent.id as target, e.evidenceType as evidenceType `;
+    WHERE e.id IN $nodeIds AND parent.id IN $nodeIds RETURN e.id as source, parent.id as target, e.evidenceType as evidenceType, e.overallScore as score `;

   const result = await this.neo4jService.read(query, { nodeIds });